 The results from click-to-message have been phenomenal and we’ve seen a 80% higher conversion rate when compared to other similar channels.

 – Gavin Parker, Paid Search Manager, Auto & General

 Sometimes customers don’t have time to talk over a web chat or phone conversation, but still need more information.
 Messaging helps simplify these exchanges and the customer response has been very positive since they can post a question and follow up in their own time.

 – Ashar Mairaj, VP of Marketing, Global Industrial

-Click-to-message is super simple to set up.
+Click-to-message is super simple to set up for paid search ads, too.
 Once you’re logged in to your AdWords account, click on Campaigns and select the campaign or ad group you’d like to use message extensions with.
-Then select the Ad extensions tab and locate Message extensions in the View dropdown list.
+Then select the Ad extensions tab and locate Message extensions in the View drop-down menu.